TedHusted/awake/awake.md/awake.md

 Tessa also stood and walked Park and Tate to the elevator.

 “Not for nothing,” Tessa says as the elevator arrived, “but two similar crashes a few minutes apart sure seems hinky.
 It doesn’t feel like a coincidence to me.”
-Tate looked up, tilted his head, and slowly nodded as the doors slid closed.
+Tate looks up, tilts his head, and nods once as the doors slid closed.

 In the elevator, Park says, without turning her head, “Let’s not go there.
 Remember, we’re investigating a car crash.
 A wheelchair is out of scope.”